Esrange Space Center the SSC launch facility, is located in northern Sweden, 45 km from the town of Kiruna at 67oN, 21oE.

 - Payloads from sounding rockets have a land touchdown area 120 x 75 km in size (5200 square km).

-- The touchdown area for balloon payloads is a vast land area in the north of Sweden, Norway, Finland and Russia.
+- The touchdown area for balloon payloads is a vast land area in the north of Sweden, Norway and Finland.

 - The location is outstanding for observations of boreal phenomena such as northern lights, noctilucent clouds and mother-of-pearl clouds.